Aetherinox/traefik-api-token-middleware/README.md

 <div align="center">
-<h6>Traefik v3 middleware which allows for you to protect certain aspects of your site with an API key.</h6>
+<h6>Traefik v3 middleware which allows for you to protect certain aspects of your site with an API token.</h6>
-<h2>♾️ Traefik API Key Middleware ♾️</h1>
+<h2>♾️ Traefik API Token Middleware ♾️</h1>

 <br />

 <p>

-This Traefik middleware allows you to secure certain routes behind a request header API key.
+This Traefik middleware allows you to secure certain routes behind a request header API token.
 Users who have not successfully authenticated will be greeted with a **403 Forbidden Error**.

 </p>